sumeetpalsingh/sumeetpalsingh.github.io/_pages/members.md

 #### Group Leader
 <img src="/images/members/sumeet.jpeg" alt="Sumeet" style="float:left;width:150px;height:150px;margin:-20px 30px 0px 0px">

 <span style="color:coral">**Sumeet Pal Singh, PhD**</span> is an alumnus of [Indian Institute of Technology (IIT), Kanpur](https://www.iitk.ac.in/).
 He graduated in 2004 with a B.Tech. degree in [Biological Sciences and Bioengineering](http://www.iitk.ac.in/bsbe/).
-Directly after bachelor's degree, he joined the PhD program at Duke University, USA where he performed his doctorate under the supervision of [Dr. Kenneth Poss](https://sites.duke.edu/posslab/).
+Directly after his bachelor’s degree, he joined the PhD program at Duke University, USA where he performed his doctorate under the supervision of [Dr. Kenneth Poss](https://sites.duke.edu/posslab/).
 For his thesis, Sumeet worked on the cellular basis of bone regeneration in the zebrafish fin amputation model.

-For post-doctoral work, Sumeet started work on planarian model system, a fascinating organism with extraordinary regenerative capacity, in the lab of [Dr. Jochen Rink](https://www.mpi-cbg.de/research-groups/current-groups/jochen-rink/research-focus/) at the Max Planck Institute of Molecular Cell Biology and Genetics ([MPI-CBG](https://www.mpi-cbg.de/home/)), Germany.
+For post-doctoral work, Sumeet started work on the planarian model system, a fascinating organism with extraordinary regenerative capacity, in the lab of [Dr. Jochen Rink](https://www.mpi-cbg.de/research-groups/current-groups/jochen-rink/research-focus/) at the Max Planck Institute of Molecular Cell Biology and Genetics ([MPI-CBG](https://www.mpi-cbg.de/home/)), Germany.

 For his second post-doc, he returned to zebrafish research in the lab of [Dr. Nikolay Ninov](https://www.crt-dresden.de/research/research-groups/core-groups/group-leaders/dr-nikolay-ninov/) at Center for Regenerative Therapies Dresden ([CRTD](https://www.crt-dresden.de/about-us/)), Germany.
 Focussing on the pancreatic beta-cells, Sumeet uncovered latent heterogeneity in the beta-cell population.
 For this, he developed several transgenic reagents to interrogate the proliferative and functional differences among individual cells.
 He was awarded an [EFSD/Lilly Young Investigator Fellowship](http://www.europeandiabetesfoundation.org/efsdlilly-young-investigator.html) for his efforts.

 In 2019, Sumeet was awarded the Mandat d’impulsion scientifique - mobilité Ulysse ([MISU](https://www.frs-fnrs.be/fr/reglements-guides#bourses-mandats)) by Le Fonds de la Recherche Scientifique ([FNRS](https://www.frs-fnrs.be/fr/)) to start his group at [IRIBHM](https://iribhm.org/), part of [ULB](https://www.ulb.be/en) in Brussels, Belgium.

-In 2022, Sumeet was award tenure at ULB and established a research program investigating tissue regeneration, stress adaptation, and metabolic disease.
+In 2022, Sumeet was awarded tenure at ULB and established a research program investigating tissue regeneration, stress adaptation, and metabolic disease.

 In 2025, he moved to [Shiv Nadar University](https://snu.edu.in/home/) as an Associate Professor in the [Department of Life Sciences](https://snu.edu.in/departments/department-of-life-sciences/), where his group continues to explore these themes using zebrafish, with a growing focus on the pathophysiology of alcoholic liver disease.